 Are your data stored at a different institution?
 At a supercomputing facility?
 All you need is your institution’s login credentials.

 Microservice architecture is an approach to designing and running applications.
 Such applications are typically run within containers, made popular in the last few years by Docker.
 Containers are portable, efficient, and disposable, and contain code and any dependencies in a single package.
 Containerized microservices typically run a single process, rather than an entire stack within the same computing environment.
 This allows portions of your application to be easily replaced or scaled as needed.
-Research Computing runs microservices in an orchestration environment named DCOS (Distributed Cloud Operating System), based on Apache Mesos and Apache Marathon.
-DCOS makes the deployment and management of many containers easy and scalable.
+Microservices at UVA Research Computing runs microservices in a clustered orchestration environment that automates the deployment and management of many containers easy and scalable.
 This cluster has >1000 cores and ~1TB of memory allocated to running containerized services.

 Rivanna is the University of Virginia’s High-Performance Computing (HPC) system.
 As a centralized resource it has hundreds of pre-installed software packages available for computational research across many disciplines.
-Currently the Rivanna supercomputer has over 8,000 cores and 8PB of various storage.
+Currently the Rivanna supercomputer has 595 nodes with over 22598 cores and 8PB of various storage.

 All UVA faculty, staff, and postdoctoral associates are eligible to use Rivanna, or students when part of faculty research.

 Are you submitting a grant proposal and need standard information about UVA research computing environments?
 Get it here.
 The sections below contain important information for new and existing Rivanna users.
 Please read each carefully.
 New users are invited to attend one of our free orientation sessions (”